houssamouhra/zsh-config/README.md

 - **Lightweight by design**
   No Oh My Zsh, no heavy plugin managers.
 Just a [minimal custom loader](https://github.com/houssamouhra/zsh-config/blob/main/.config/zsh/plugins.zsh), lazy-loaded functionality, and a carefully chosen set of plugins.

+## Terminal

+Shell startup is only part of the experience.
+I use [Ghostty](https://ghostty.org), a GPU-accelerated native terminal emulator, to keep the overall terminal experience fast and responsive.

 ## Plugins

 A small set of focused plugins keeps the shell efficient and practical.